owncloud/music/README.md

 * AU (`audio/basic`)
 * CAF (`audio/x-caf`)

 _Note: The audio formats supported vary depending on the browser.
-Most recents versions of Chrome, Firefox and Edge should be able to play all the formats listed above.
+Most recent versions of Chrome, Firefox and Edge should be able to play all the formats listed above.
 All browsers should be able to play at least the MP3 files._

 ### Detail